rasenshuriken12/Sem_IV/AT/README.md

    - Can have ε-transitions
    - Key Theorem: Every NFA can be converted to an equivalent DFA

+> Closure Representation in TOC
+1. L+: "Positive Closure" - a set of all strings except Null or ε-strings.

+2. L*: "Kleene Closure" - occurrence of certain alphabets from zero to the infinite number of times for given language alphabets.
+In which ε-string is also included.

+L* = εL+

 Formal Definition (DFA):

 A DFA is a 5-tuple: (Q, Σ, δ, q₀, F)